dojo/docs/dojo/data/ItemFileWriteStore.rst

 Constructor Parameters
 ======================

-The constructor for ItemFileWriteStore takes the same parameters as :ref:`dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`
+The constructor for ItemFileWriteStore takes the same parameters as :ref:`dojo/data/ItemFileReadStore <dojo/data/ItemFileReadStore>`

 Custom Types
 ============

-As with dojo.data.ItemFileReadStore, the ItemFileWriteStore supports using custom defined types in the data format.
+As with dojo/data/ItemFileReadStore, the ItemFileWriteStore supports using custom defined types in the data format.
 Since ItemFileWriteStore supports mechanisms for serializing the store contents back out, the custom type support has been extended to allow for custom serializers so that the complex types can be converted back into their necessary encodings.

 Custom Type Examples